The Statistical Mechanics of Indistinguishable Energy States and the Glass Transition: The glass transition

 In order to evaluate this expression near $T_K$, the extreme double exponential weighting, ensures that the area spanned by the integral is almost entirely dominated by the upper boundary $X = \frac{\mu}{kT}$ near the ground state $\epsilon \to 0$.
 By substituting $u = e^x$ and integrating by parts, the leading term at the boundary is exactly $X e^{-X} e^{e^X}$,

 As before, the equation $S_{\text{high}} + S_{\text{low}} = 0$, becomes,

 Since the system is heavily condensed at $T_K$, the $e^{\mu/kT_K}$ term is massive and dominates the right side of the equation (\ref{equ:flatequ}).
-After making this approximation by and solving for $T_K$ results in the expression,
+After making this approximation and solving for $T_K$ we have the expression,

+This approximation demonstrates some important qualitative features of $T_K$ that should survive in the presence of additional band curvature effects, such as the dependence of $T_K$ on $W$, which is instrinsically related to density of higher energy states within the liquid.
+In order to verify this relationship in real materials, compressing the liquid or any thermodynamic process that broadens $W$ could increase the density of $\epsilon > \mu$ states, and lower $T_K$.
+A higher $T_K$ only arises when the system is heavily condensed relative to a scarce number of $\epsilon > \mu$ states.
+Since the model exhibits a strong dependence on the $\mu$, which controls the degree of clustering in the $g\gg n$ regime, increasing $\mu$ enhances the low energy occupation and produces sharper $C_\mu$ anomalies, suggesting a direct connection between microscopic degeneracy structure and macroscopic fragility.